 I’m hearing conversations of staff talking, trying to resolve another issue, trying to make things work yet again.
 I smile as I know they will find a way.
 They always do.
 So much to be done and it will be done…by the kindness of so many.
 And our staff do it again and again all week long.

 Next week our kitchen staff will distribute prepared Thanksgiving to-go meals.
 So much time, energy and planning go into this amazing task of ensuring all who come to us go home with a delicious meal of restaurant quality.
 We would not be able to offer such a plentiful Thanksgiving meal without the help from our longtime partners at Madison College.
-We give ingredients to Chefs Jon and Kevin and their Culinary Arts Department students, and they cook over 100 turkeys, mash hundreds of pounds of potatoes, and make boatloads of gravy for The River’s Thanksgiving meal.
+We give ingredients to Chefs John and Kevin and their Culinary Arts Department students, and they cook over 100 turkeys, mash hundreds of pounds of potatoes, and make boatloads of gravy for The River’s Thanksgiving meal.

 The River’s kitchen isn’t big enough to handle all the food, the containers, and the people, but somehow the staff make it all work so families can enjoy a homemade Thanksgiving dinner.
 Maybe it will be their only one.
 In any case, this one will be so delicious as the contents include more than turkey, potatoes, stuffing and gravy.
 It will contain love, care and concern for those in need.
 The only thing that might be missing is the dollop of whipped topping on the pie.